MomoYlinen/Bikeappts/readme.md

 ```
 pip3 install pandas
+# Or
+pip install pandas

 pip3 install mysql-connector-python
+# Or
+pip install mysql-connector-python
 ```

 - Start by downloading the files from Solita's repository.
 There should be three files containing journeys and one containing all the stations.
 Link is [here](https://github.com/solita/dev-academy-2023-exercise).